hyperledger-archives/grid-docs/docs/0.1/glossary.md

 Schema
 </h3>
 <p class="glossary-definition">
-Smart contract that defines and manages product properties for the Grid Product smart contract.
+Smart contract that defines and manages sets of properties, called "schemas", for Grid features such as Product and Location.
 </p>

 <h3 class="glossary-header" id="smart_contract">